haystackandroid/vimspectr/README.md

 <strong>Red</strong>, the colour of alarm, is used for <strong>warning elements</strong>, including error messages, misspellings, and diff deletions.</p>

   <p><img src="http://www.colorhexa.com/d46f35.png" height="24" width="42" />
-<strong>Orange</strong>, the colour of fire, can be associated with the preliminary “warmup” phase of some activity; literally, this could be the heating-up of a hearth for forging, or a stove for cooking.
+<strong>Orange</strong>, the colour of fire, can be associated with preliminary “warmup” activity.
 Orange is therefore used for <strong>preliminary elements</strong>, such as preprocessor commands (which prepare data to be handled by another program), incremental searching (that is, a search term in the process of being typed), titles, and miscapitalized words.</p>

   <p><img src="http://www.colorhexa.com/e0c470.png" height="24" width="42" />
-<strong>Yellow</strong>, the classic highlighting colour, is applied to elements that are not warnings, yet should draw attention with high visibility.
+<strong>Yellow</strong>, a classic highlighting colour, is applied to elements that are not warnings, yet should draw attention with high visibility.
 These <strong>highlighted elements</strong> include search results, task tags (<code class="highlighter-rouge">TODO</code>, <code class="highlighter-rouge">FIXME</code>…), and diff changes.</p>

   <p><img src="http://www.colorhexa.com/349e42.png" height="24" width="42" />
 <strong>Green</strong>, the colour that says “go ahead, proceed with the task at hand”, is used for <strong>action elements</strong>, such as statements (if/then, while/do, case…), mode indicators (insert, visual…), vim user prompts, and diff additions.</p>